falconry/falcon/README.rst

 **Installing on OS X Mavericks with Xcode 5.1**

-Xcode Command Line Tools are required to compile cython.
-Install with this command:
+Xcode Command Line Tools are required to compile Cython.
+Install them with this command:

 .. code:: bash

     $ xcode-select --install

-Xcode 5.1 CLang compiler treats unrecognized command-line options as errors; to compile you must silence warnings for unused driver arguments:
+The Xcode 5.1 CLang compiler treats unrecognized command-line options as errors; you can silence warnings for unused driver arguments like so:

 .. code:: bash